EPreshh/EPreshh/README.md

 ### About Me

 - *Hi there, I'm Precious.*
-- *My current research lies at the intersection of computation and gemnnomics, exploring antimicrobial resistance (AMR)*
+- *My current research lies at the intersection of computation and genomics, exploring antimicrobial resistance (AMR)*
 -----------------------------------------

 ### Technical Expertise